DanilleH22/EcoLifeHub/README.md

 Another bug that I ahd faced was when trying to get my about sections to be responsive, photos and irames would not go horizontal.
 This was fixed by using 'grid-template-column' in css and 'order'.

-Another issue faced was when the website was deployed it would not show the picture images ojn the website, only the alt would show up.
-This was fixed by
+Another issue faced was when the website was deployed it would not show the picture images on the website, only the alt would show up.
+This was fixed by removing the '/' before all images.

+A bug that had been found is the submit form would not submit anywhere.
+An action and method was added to form however still it did not submit.
+In the end a thank you page was created and linked in form element, which also links back to the homepage.

 ### Validator Testing